AashrayAnand/shray_fyi/future_adds/rust_deref_coercion.md

 +++
-title = "A little bit of Rust: Dereferencing and Deref Coercion" date = 2025-XX-XX
+title = "Dereferencing and Deref Coercion in Rust" date = 2025-XX-XX
 +++